roguh/roguh.github.io/intro_to_cs.equipo.1127/intro_to_cs.md

 # Questions about dictionaries:

-what else might you use
+- see questions about lists
+- what can be a key?
+- what can be a value?
+- how are they implemented?

-# Program 7: functions.py
+# Program 8: functions.py

 ```
 def greet(person)